Renz2299/mp4_eco_roots/README.md

 1.

 ## Post-Deployment Testing
+Once the site was deployed and appeared to be working correctly, manual testing of the site responsiveness and browser compatibilty was carried out again to ensure the deployed site was also functioning correctly.
+Lighthouse testing was also carried out as part of this process to ensure the site's performance, accessibility, best practices and SEO were all adequate.

 ### Responsiveness
 The deployed site was tested on a multitude of screen sizes using Chrome developer tools and physically on iPhone 6/7/8 to check that the site renders correctly on all screens tested and that all images and links work properly.